 Tips/Notes

-- To easily peel pearl onions, add to pan of boiling water.
+- To peel pearl onions easily, add them to a pan of boiling water.
 Boil for 3 minutes; transfer to ice water to stop cooking.
-When onions are cool enough to handle, slice off root end and pinch to release onion from the peel.
+When onions are cool enough to handle, slice off the root end and pinch to release the onion from the peel.

 - If you like a sweeter Piccalilli, you might want to add additional sugar to taste.